dewitt4/Cloud-Custodain/docs/source/azure/gettingstarted.rst

 Write your first policy
 -----------------------

-A policy specifies the following items:
+Cloud Custodian is a stateless rules engine that filters and takes actions on Azure resources based on policies that you define.

+Cloud Custodian policies are expressed in YAML and include the following:

 * The type of resource to run the policy against
 * Filters to narrow down the set of resources
 * Actions to take on the filtered set of resources

-For this tutorial we will filter to a VM of a specific name, then add the tag ``Hello: World``.
+Our first policy filters to a VM of a specific name, then adds the tag ``Hello: World``.

-Create a file named ``custodian.yml`` with this content, and update ``my_vm_name`` to match an existing VM.
+First, Create a file named ``custodian.yml`` with this content, and update ``my_vm_name`` to match an existing VM.

 *note: Some text editors (VSCode) inject invalid whitespace characters when copy/pasting YAML from a browser*